 Beginning on January 1, 2022, a number of legislative changes to the West Virginia Pass Through Entity Tax became effective.

-The apportionment formula for corporations doing business in more than one state has changed.
+The apportionment formula for S-corporations/partnerships doing business in more than one state has changed.
 For tax years beginning on or after January 1, 2022, West Virginia uses a single sales factor formula.
 Under this formula, the numerator includes sales occurring in West Virginia and the denominator includes sales occurring everywhere.
-Prior to tax year 2022, West Virginia apportioned the income of multi-state corporations through use of a four-factor formula consisting of a property factor, a payroll factor, and a double weighted sales factor.
+Prior to tax year 2022, West Virginia apportioned the income of multi-state S-corporations/partnerships through use of a four-factor formula consisting of a property factor, a payroll factor, and a double weighted sales factor.

 West Virginia has adopted market-based sourcing for services and certain intangible property starting on January 1, 2022.
 Under a “market-based sourcing” rule, sales of services go into the numerator of the sales factor based on whether the service was delivered to a customer in this state.
 Intangible property that is rented or licensed, or a contract right or government license, should also be included in the numerator of the sales factor if they were used in this state.